SmartlyDressedGames/Unturned-Docs/VehicleData.md

 ---

-__Bypass_ID_Limit__: Allows you to use an ID that is within the space reserved for vanilla content.
+__ID__: The item ID is used to spawn the item into the game, and is represented as an unsigned 16 bit integer (a range of 0–65535).
+It is recommended not to use a value less than 2,000 as those are reserved for official content.
+It is also recommended to avoid any ID range being used by curated content, as those are often used by modded servers and custom Workshop maps.
+Vehicles ID ranges do not conflict with those of Items or Objects.

-Name
+__Bypass\_ID\_Limit__: Allows you to use an ID that is within the space reserved for vanilla content.

-__Size2_Z__: Controls orthagonal camera size for vehicle skin icons.
+__Size2\_Z__: Controls orthagonal camera size for vehicle skin icons.
 Basically irrelevant since very few vehicles have skins.

 __Shared_Skin_Name__: